 What is kitting and assembly?

-Kitting and assembly is a fulfillment service offered by most third-party logistics (3PL) providers that involves packaging items that arrive as separate pieces into a single grouping in advance of it being ordered by customers.
+Kitting and assembly is a fulfilment service offered by most third-party logistics (3PL) providers that involves packaging items that arrive as separate pieces into a single grouping in advance of it being ordered by customers.

 The need for kitting and assembly services may come from the way a product was manufactured or shipped, or an upcoming promotion that requires an offering to be packaged a certain way in bulk.

 Kitting is the assembly of separate pieces into a single offering and is most often pre-built in batches.
-The point of creating kits is to have a ready-to-ship set for once a customer placed an order to expedite the retail fulfillment process.
+The point of creating kits is to have a ready-to-ship set for once a customer placed an order to expedite the retail fulfilment process.

 Unlike a regular order, where you can’t predict what all a customer will order before they complete a purchase, kitting is used when a certain combination is known ahead of time.

 It’s important to note that it doesn’t always make sense to kit items.
 Consulting with a 3PL will help you understand if kitting and assembly services make sense for your business and whether what you have in mind will fit in their process.
 You may find that your manufacturer can perform kitting in a more cost-effective manner than a 3PL.

 Assembly is the actual process of arranging the individual items that make up a kit.
 Once assembled, the kit is ready to be shipped, so there is less work once the order is placed.
 Kitting and assembly services are done at stations where fulfilment staff complete the process in bulk to increase efficiencies and streamline the process.